Sampel65/Progressa/README.md

 ### Lesson Completion

-When you complete a lesson:
-1. Tap "Mark as Complete"
-2. Celebration animation plays
-3. Store updates lesson status, progress, and checks for stage/achievement unlocks
-4. Streak updates
-5. All screens update automatically
-6. Milestone alerts show for stage completions
+When you complete a lesson, you tap "Mark as Complete", a celebration animation plays, and the store updates everything - lesson status, progress, stage completion checks, achievement unlocks, and streak.
+All screens update automatically thanks to the reactive store.
+Milestone alerts show for stage completions.

 ### Data Persistence